chalg/BOM_temperature_data/BOM_temperature_data.md

 Summarise the above table by printing out the mean and median differences in temperature between the 1960s and the 2010s.
-It is apparent that all stations maximum and minimum temperatures have increased over this time period.
+It is apparent that all stations maximum and minimum temperatures have increased over this period.
 The increase in mean maximum temperatures is higher than mean minimum temperatures.
 It is also noteworthy that the most tropical station (Darwin Airport) shows the smallest movement in both.
 Although Perth, Woomera and Mildura show the largest increase in mean maximum temperatures, they all show a relatively small increase in mean minimum temperatures.
 One possible explanation for this is that reduced cloud cover in these locations, is still allowing heat to escape quickly at night.

 Note: as mentioned above, the 2010s are not complete so this variance could increase by the end of December 2019.